 The Peak District is one of the UK’s most beautiful national parks, and what better way to explore it than by motorcycle?
 We detail the ultimate Peak District route…

-For this issue we’re heading to an area of England that I have a particular fondness for, the Peak District.
+For this route we headed to an area of England that I have a particular fondness for, the Peak District.
 Situated smack bang in the middle of the country, the Peak District was the UK’s first ever designated national park, and given its location it’s easily reachable for a lot of riders.
 Combining stunning scenery with tantalising roads is what this place is about, though you’ll probably want to avoid peak times if you want to miss most of the traffic.

-So, without further ado, I give you the first of 2018’s TomTom and ABR Discovery Routes!
+So, without further ado, I give you this TomTom and ABR Discovery Route!

 1. Lud’s Church